 Web application: Identity providers often support a variety of application types.
 If prompted, select web application.

 Callback URLs: Supply the identity provider with the following whitelist of callback URLs.
-Identity providers sometimes refer to these as redirect URIs.
+Identity providers sometimes refer to these as redirect URIs or login redirect URIs.

 Client ID and client secret: The identity provider supplies a client ID and a client secret value.
 These values allow Aporeto to communicate with the identity provider.
 Store these values in a safe place.
 You'll need them in subsequent procedures.